Tidal Suppression of Fuzzy Dark Matter Heating in Milky Way Satellite Galaxies: Simulation Setup

-\textit{\textbf{Tidal potential.}}---We define the orbits of Fornax relative to the centers of the MW and the LMC as $\boldsymbol{r}_I(t)=(x_I(t), y_I(t), z_I(t))$, where $I$ represents either the MW or the LMC, and $t\in [-10,0]$ Gyr is the lookback time.
+We define the orbits of Fornax relative to the centers of the MW and the LMC as $\boldsymbol{r}_I(t)=(x_I(t), y_I(t), z_I(t))$, where $I$ represents either the MW or the LMC, and $t\in [-10,0]$ Gyr is the lookback time.
 Assuming that the soliton center of Fornax follows these orbits, the gravitational influences of the MW and the LMC in the soliton frame can be consistently described by the tidal potential

 where $V_I$ denotes the gravitational potential of the MW or LMC, $R_I\equiv (x_I^2+y_I^2)^{1/2}$, and $\boldsymbol{r}_s=(r_{s,x},r_{s,y},r_{s,z})$ represents the coordinate in the soliton frame.
-A detailed derivation of Eq. \ref{tidal} is provided in the Supplemental Material.
-In our simulations, tidal effects are incorporated by evaluating the tidal potential given in Eq.~\ref{tidal} at Fornax’s instantaneous position $\boldsymbol{r}_I(t)$, and subsequently superimposing the resulting tidal potential to Fornax’s self-gravity.
+A detailed derivation of Equation (\ref{tidal}) is provided in Appendix \ref{App_C}.
+In our simulations, tidal effects are incorporated by evaluating the tidal potential given in Equation (\ref{tidal}) at Fornax’s instantaneous position $\boldsymbol{r}_I(t)$, and subsequently superimposing the resulting tidal potential to Fornax’s self-gravity.